Bloggin' along with 'MUSCLES'

 (top-surfaces) are the means through which the forces are transmitted to the

 Muscles and TMJoints.
-When occlusal-forces cause detrimental changes within
+When occlusal-forces are changed because of a misa-

-any component of the Mouth-Jaw System, it is called Occlusal Disease.
+component of the System, it is called Occlusal Disease.

 Remember, if forces are altered because of only one tooth, the new forces must be